Spencer-Easton/Apps-Script-Domain-Email-Signatures/README.md

 ####6) Publish the script as a webapp.
-       You will need to authorize the app first by running the test function.
+       You will need to authorize the app first by running the authScript() function.
        Next browse to the web-app url to authorize access to you domains email settings The call to make the signatuire will look like the test() function.